 Every year new scholarship funds make the difference for our students.
 This year the Bruce Fendell Memorial Scholarship started in honor of beloved industry veteran Bruce Fendell, and has generously supported two new scholars, Mariah Dorn and Michelle Verastegui.
 Bruce Fendell was dedicated to his community, and therefore his family wanted the scholars chosen for this scholarship to show an interest in service to the community and a passion for helping others.

 Mariah Dorn and Michelle Verastegui epitomize this ideal.
-Mariah is a sophomore from Chippewa Falls, Wisconsin, attending University of Wisconsin-La Crosse.
+Mariah is a sophomore from Chippewa Falls, Wisconsin, attending Loyola University Chicago.
 She is a marketing major with a passion for assisting her community.
 She was awarded the “First You, Then Me” award for her time as a Student Ambassador, helping her community.
 She organized fundraisers for disaster relief, cooked and fed the homeless, and tutored at-risk youth in high school.
 Although she also played softball and ran cross-country, she “eventually found it to be more beneficial for both myself and the people I was serving to focus my energy and time into [my volunteer program] specifically”.

 The second Bruce Fendell scholar, Michelle Verastegui, is a freshman from San Antonio Texas.
 She is pursuing a Biology degree at the University of Texas at Austin, and is also very community-service driven.
 While being involved in several Honor Societies, bands and ensembles, robotics teams and sport teams, she remained involved in several major community-service groups.
 She worked with the Random Acts of Kindness Club, creating a positive environment inside the school and outside within the community.
 She worked with the Mexican American Unity Council, where they would “talk about culture empowerment and organize community service activities through the year”.
 Being part of the robotics team herself, she also joined a community group mentoring elementary students in math and STEM fields.